Burgerbird/burgerbird-source/README.md

       "sizes": "512x512"
     }
 ```
+  After tests, I recommend to remove all
+console.log()
+calls

    On desktop game can be 1000 x 560 max.
 If that not needed, replace
    # updateLayout(event)
    to